imimim-username/beefyTool/development_checklist.md

   - [ ] Confirm Quickstart is accurate and minimal.
   - [ ] Show both web wizard and config-driven workflows.

-- [ ] Update `doc/architecture.md` if any changes were made compared to the initial design.
+- [ ] Update `docs/architecture.md` if any changes were made compared to the initial design.
 - [ ] Flesh out:
-  - [ ] `doc/user-guide.md` – detailed examples of using the wizard and config mode.
+  - [ ] `docs/user-guide.md` – detailed examples of using the wizard and config mode.
-  - [ ] `doc/config-format.md` – full config schema (basic/intermediate/advanced fields).
+  - [ ] `docs/config-format.md` – full config schema (basic/intermediate/advanced fields).
-  - [ ] `doc/development-notes.md` – contributing guidelines, branch/PR conventions, how to run tests/CI.
+  - [ ] `docs/development-notes.md` – contributing guidelines, branch/PR conventions, how to run tests/CI.
+  - [ ] `docs/troubleshooting.md` – common issues, solutions, and FAQ.

 - [ ] Confirm `.env.example` includes all env vars actually used in code and tests.
 - [ ] (Optional) Add CI (e.g., GitHub Actions) to: